-Companies having paid up equity share capital not exceeding 100 million rupees and a net worth not exceeding 250 million rupees, and whose equity share capital is listed exclusively on the SME and SME-ITP platforms, are not, however, required to make the aforesaid disclosures.
+Companies having paid up equity share capital not exceeding 100 million rupees and with a networth not exceeding 250 million rupees, and whose equity share capital is listed exclusively on the small and medium enterprises (SME) platform and the SME-institutional trading platform, are not, however, required to make the aforesaid disclosures.
 The foregoing is not applicable to private companies.

-Further, as per the Companies Act 2013, companies (including private limited companies) are required to make a disclosure in their director's report pertaining to the compensation of all executives whose remuneration exceeds the following thresholds:
+Further, as per the Companies Act, companies (including private limited companies) are required to make a disclosure in their director's report pertaining to the compensation of all executives whose remuneration exceeds the following thresholds:

-• if employed throughout the financial year, was in receipt of remuneration for that year which, in the aggregate, was not less than 6 million rupees;

-- if employed for a part of the financial year, was in receipt of remuneration for any part of that year at a rate which, in the aggregate, was not less than 500,000 rupees per month; and - if employed throughout the financial year or part thereof, was in receipt of remuneration in that year which, in the aggregate, or as the case may be, at a rate which, in the aggregate, is in excess of that drawn by the managing director or whole-time director or manager and holds by himself or along with his spouse and dependent children, not less than 2 per cent of the equity shares of the company.
+- if employed throughout the financial year, was in receipt of remuneration for that year that, in the aggregate, was not less than 1.2 million rupees; - if employed for a part of the financial year, was in receipt of remuneration for any part of that year at a rate that, in the aggregate, was not less than 850,000 rupees per month; and - if employed throughout the financial year or part thereof, was in receipt of remuneration in that year that, in the aggregate, or as the case may be, at a rate that, in the aggregate, is in excess of that drawn by the managing director or whole-time director or manager and holds by him or herself or along with his or her spouse and dependent children, not less than 2 per cent of the equity shares of the company.